How to Bet on Horses: A Beginner's Guide

 In this beginner’s guide, we'll walk you through horse racing betting 101.
-You'll learn where to bet, what types of bets you can place and how you can find the best value.
-You'll also gain a basic understanding of the horse racing odds you'll find at top Irish betting sites.
-So, by the end of this article, you'll be an expert on how to bet on horses!
+You'll learn where to bet, what types of bets you can place and how you can find the best value at Irish betting sites.

 Popular Ways to Bet on Horses

-There are many ways to bet on horses and bookmakers offer a wide range of bet types for account holders through their websites and betting apps.
+There are many ways to bet on horses and bookmakers offer a wide range of bet types for account holders through shops, websites and betting apps.

-An each way bet is effectively two separate bets combined, a win bet and a place bet.
-A place bet rewards punters whose selection finishes in the top three, four, or sometimes five positions in a race.
+An each-way bet is effectively two separate bets combined, a win bet and a place bet.
+A place bet pays out when your horse finishes in the top three, four, or sometimes five positions in a race, depending on the size of the field.

 Place bets are normally paid out at 1/5 of the win odds, so an each-way bet on a 20/1 selection would see the odds shorten to 4/1 for the place part of the bet.